asyncapi/community/docs/styleguide/seo.md

 Alt text are short descriptions of images used to help Google and people who use screen readers gain a better understanding of our tutorials and other pieces of content.
 To make them SEO-friendly, it's highly recommended to do the following:

-- **Describe the image accurately**:  Doing this would help our users understand how to use Asycapi in their work.
+- **Describe the image accurately**:  Doing this would help our users understand how to use Asyncapi in their work.
 - **Be concise**: While accuracy is important, avoid writing every single detail about the image.
 - **Use keywords strategically**: Avoid adding every single keyword to your image's alt text.
 It can overwhelm Google's search engine.